The Influence on Reporting a Celebrity Suicide on Suicidal Behavior

 Patients who are younger and depressed and have made a suicide attempt within a month prior to a media report of a celebrity suicide are at increased risk of a subsequent suicide attempt.
 The increase was almost 12 times higher than subjects with no previous attempt, 8 times higher to those with a suicide attempt within a half year, and further to 2 to 3-fold among those with a suicide attempt of longer than a half year.
+If you or a loved one are experiencing thoughts of hurting or killing yourself, you’re not alone.
+If you want talk about it right now you can text or call national anonymous resources. kentucky counseling center helps you in the Suicide Prevention.

 Factors influencing the risk of media influences